franciscop/franciscop.github.io/blog/the-future-of-serverjs/readme.md

 First, let me give you a little context.
 It was 2016 and I was teaching some friends about getting started with Node.js.
 Then (and now, for that matter) the state of the art was Express, with the two main alternatives being Koa and Hapi.js.

-However, I was very dissatisfied having to explain how you should include a bunch of middleware to do the most basic things:
+However, I was very dissatisfied having to explain how you should include a bunch of middleware to do the most basic things.
+It's just cumbersome and error-prone:

 ```js
 // Example with `express`: